Lenawee Christian School

 Lenawee Christian School is a private Christian school located at 111 Wolf Creek Highway in Adrian, Michigan.
 According to the U.S. Department of Education’s National Center for Education Statistics 2023–2024 Private School Universe Survey (PSS), the school serves 426 students in Kindergarten through 12th Grade and 41 students in Pre-Kindergarten.
-The current Head of School is Thomas Koppen.
+The current interim Head of School is Dr Kristy Taylor.